platformsh/platformsh-docs/src/gettingstarted/own-code/step-4.md

     platform project:set-remote <project ID>
     ```

 That's it!
-You have now created an empty project and connected your repository to that using the CLI.
+You have now created an empty project and connected your repository to that project using the CLI.
 Move on now to the next step to start configuring your repository to deploy on Platform.sh.

 <html>
 <head>